Barbara Pijan Lama Jyotishavidya

 So if you would like a reading, please do write out a couple of questions that are important to you, with as much detail as you have time for.
 Some folks write 2 questions and some write 20, but the important part is to let me know what choices you are negotiating and what your leading values are.

-If you have enjoyed Jyotisha (or Nadi ) readings in India, you may have noticed a cultural tendency there to make bold predictions of name, fame, and glory (or catastrophic disaster) for every man and woman in the village.
+One who has enjoyed Jyotisha (or Nadi ) readings in India may have noticed a cultural tendency there to make bold predictions of name, fame, and glory (or catastrophic disaster) for every man and woman in the village.
 Also in India, the viewpoint of fixed destiny or an interpretive orientation toward victim-mind, presuming that events happen"to" people, is quite different from my own viewpoint.

 I read Jyotisha script from the understanding that people are actively creating their own experiences by following a subconscious program.
 I do believe that this programming can be altered through force of consciousness.